-- 1. Assesses major gift opportunities to address College priorities the incumbent must have an in-depth understanding of donor need and interest as well as College programs and priorities to ensure a good fit. - 2.
-Determines how to best utilize data from Raisers Edge, analyzes results, identifies gaps and strengths and applies reasoning to modify strategy as appropriate - 3.
-Determines how best to advance major gift prospect relationships including which senior College officials and volunteers to involve and when to attempt to take the next step in a given relationship in an effort to secure the most impactful donation possible for the College and the donor.
-Poor decisions in managing relationships can result in reputational risk and failure of fundraising programs.
+- 1. Prepares, writes, submits and delivers presentations to potential clients to highlight the services, benefits and value the College provides - 2.
+Assesses major gift opportunities to address College priorities - 3.
+Determines how best to advance prospect relationships including which senior College officials and volunteers to involve and when to attempt to take the next step in a given relationship in an effort to secure the most impactful relationship possible Poor decisions in managing relationships can result in reputational risk and failure of business development and fundraising programs.
 Determines how to deal with complaints and how to resolve disputes and recognizes when a major issue should be brought to the attention of senior management.